TYPO3 requires a web server, PHP and a database system.

 If you use an Apache web server, the module mod_rewrite must be activated.
 Certain PHP extensions are necessary, others recommended.
 You possibly want to adjust the memory limit; see below.

-If you want TYPO3 to automatically carry out image processing – for example scaling or cropping – you will need GraphicsMagick or ImageMagick (version 6 or newer) installed on the server.
+If you want TYPO3 to automatically carry out image processing – for example scaling or cropping – you will need GraphicsMagick (version 1.3 or newer) or ImageMagick (version 6 or newer) installed on the server.
+(GraphicsMagick should be prefered.)

 For an overview see also get.typo3.org.

 Should you encounter problems, the "Troubleshooting" section at the end of this document will help.

 TYPO3 works with database management systems in the above mentioned versions.
 The InnoDB engine is required to be enabled in MySQL.